mcwhittemore/node-hooks/readme.md

 * --hook {GIT HOOK NAME}: remove module from specified git hook.
 * --all-hooks: remove the module from all git hooks

-### hooks list [options]

-Lists the module hooks as they are currently set up in the active project

-#### Options

-* --global: Lists the module hooks as they are currently setup in the defaults folder.

-### hooks search key words

-does an npm search for modules tagged git-hooks

 ## Change Log